abbreviatedman/css-in-class-exercises/readme.md

 ### Border Bonanza - Lab Time

-1. Open your in-class HTML project
+1. Open your css-in-class-exercises project
 2. Navigate to styles.css
 3. Add borders to at least 20 style rules.
 See below for an example!
 4. You can choose different styles and have fun with it!